-Permanent Supportive Housing Chronic Homeless Bed Inventory: The number of PSH beds that are dedicated to house chronically homeless persons and their household members (if applicable) for each of the household types: households without children, households with at least one adult and one child, and households with only children.
-A dedicated bed is a bed that must be filled by a chronically homeless person (or a member of their household), which is a higher standard than simply prioritizing persons experiencing chronic homelessness for available beds, e.g., per CPD Notice 16-11, Prioritizing Persons Experiencing Chronic Homelessness and Other Vulnerable Homeless Persons in Permanent Supportive Housing.
-This category should be used for any beds that are dedicated to chronically homeless people without regard for their veteran status or age.
+Permanent Supportive Housing Chronic Homeless Bed Inventory: The number of PSH beds that are dedicated to house people experiencing chronic homelessness and their household members (if applicable) for each of the household types: households without children, households with at least one adult and one child, and households with only children.
+A dedicated bed is a bed that must be filled by a person experiencing chronic homelessness (or a member of their household), which is a higher standard than simply prioritizing persons experiencing chronic homelessness for available beds, e.g., per CPD Notice 16-11, Prioritizing Persons Experiencing Chronic Homelessness and Other Vulnerable Homeless Persons in Permanent Supportive Housing.
+This category should be used for any beds that are dedicated to people experiencing chronic homelessness without regard for their veteran status or age.

-Veteran Bed Inventory: The number of beds that are dedicated to house homeless veterans and their household members (if applicable) for households with at least one adult and one child and households without children.
+Veteran Bed Inventory: The number of beds that are dedicated to house veterans experiencing homelessness and their household members (if applicable) for households with at least one adult and one child and households without children.
 This category should be used for any beds that are dedicated to veterans without regard for their chronic homeless status or age.

-Youth Bed Inventory: The number of beds that are dedicated to house homeless youth, including parenting youth and unaccompanied youth and their household members (if applicable) for households with at least one adult and one child and households without children (all inventory reported for households with only children are assumed to be youth beds).
+Youth Bed Inventory: The number of beds that are dedicated to house youth experiencing homelessness, including parenting youth and unaccompanied youth and their household members (if applicable) for households with at least one adult and one child and households without children (all inventory reported for households with only children are assumed to be youth beds).
 This category should be used for any beds that are dedicated to youth without regard for their chronic homeless or veteran status.